ThatFrenchComputerGuy/CedChartJs/README.md

   ## Contributing
   Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change or contact me on Slack.

+  ## F.A.Q
+   #### Can I change the aspect ratio of the chart ?

+   This Chart module has been thought to take the full width of the screen so please *Full compatibility cannot be guaranteed if you change the width ratio.*

+   The Chart should render nicely on any screen width so please open an issue stating your screen ratio if it does not.

+   You can adapt the height a little bit.